FakeItEasy/FakeItEasy/docs/raising-events.md

 Events of type `EventHandler<TEventArgs>` can be raised in exactly the same way.

-Note that for the .NET 4.0 version of the FakeItEasy library, `TEventArgs` needs to extend `EventArgs` to support the above syntax.
-Otherwise, the event must be raised as if it were a "free-form" event as described below.

 ## "Free-form" events using arbitrary delegates

 It is also possible to raise events defined using a **custom delegate** (a.k.a